hstatsep-wd/fork-practice/README.md

 2. Clone your remote into your local machine.
 3. Follow the directions below the line to fix the markdown formatting.
 4. Save/add/commit, and then push to your remote!
+5. Reload your fork on GitHub; you should see your changes!

 ---